Crater Valley Horseback Riding

 Here are some notes on adventuring in Hawaii.
 First, unlike mainland forests, the tropical island forests can grow very dense and can mask dropoffs.
 Plus, the trails can be very wet and slick most of the year (December to February is the main rainy season, but expect rain all year round).
 Stay on the trail to avoid disorientation.
 Second, speaking of disorientation, be aware that most Hawaiian topographic maps use the Old Hawaiian Datum.
 When trying to use the latitude/longitude from those maps with a GPS unit, you will think you are 0.4 miles south/southeast of where you really are.
 Kind of important in a dense jungle.
 Third, the bacteria Leptospirosis is found in the local waters and mud.
 It causes flu like symptoms within 2-20 days of contact, and can be fatal if not treated with antibiotics.
 Fourth, when hiking about, walking sticks can be very helpful for stablity in the slick conditions, for probing mud hole depths and clearing webs of the tiny crab spider.

-Overall, Crater Valley is the 16th most popular horse trail of all 19 horseback rides in Hawaii.
+Overall, Crater Valley is the 14th most popular horse trail of all 19 horseback rides in Hawaii.
+Several of the better horse trails are nearby Crater Valley including Oheo Stables at Kipahulu Ranch and Mendes Ranch.